amanzi/amanzi/test_suites/verification/flow/saturated/transient/boundedDomain_2d/amanzi_boundedDomain_2d.rst

 Capabilities Tested
 -------------------

-This two-dimensional flow problem --- with a constant pumping rate in a heterogeneous confined aquifer --- tests the Amanzi flow process kernel.
+This two-dimensional flow problem --- with a constant pumping rate in a heterogeneous confined aquifer --- tests the Amanzi saturated flow process kernel.
 Capabilities tested include:

-  * transient flow field induced by constant pumping
+  * single-phase, transient flow
+  * saturated flow conditions
+  * flow-field response to multiple point-source pumping wells
   * flow/drawdown response to pumping in homogeneous medium (confined aquifer) with uniform properties
   * flow/drawdown response of an aquifer in a bounded domain
+  * constant-head (Dirichlet) boundary conditions
+  * no-flux (Neumann) boundary conditions
+  * uniform mesh

 For details on this test, see :ref:`about_bounded_domain`.